top of page

 Rose Garden improvements

 The Rose Garden is at the top of Princes Gardens.
 It is owned by the Estate houses and managed by the Residents Association.
-The residents did a huge amount of work in the 1970s to clear it and planted the rose beds that have given so much pleasure ever since.
-But the roses are reaching the end of their lives, and the lawn is very uneven and floods in winter.
-As the Estate centenary approaches, it's time to rethink the area and get it ready for the next 100 years.
+The residents did a huge amount of work in the 1970s to clear it and planted the rose beds that have given pleasure ever since.
+But the garden is tired and under-used.
+As the Estate centenary approaches, it's time to rethink and get it ready for the next 100 years.

 A working group was set up after the 2024 Annual General Meeting to start thinking about priorities, and shared its initial proposals at the recent 2025 AGM.
 Now we are moving into a consultation and detailed design phase before tackling the tricky problem of funding... and then carrying out the work.